wp-plugins/google-calendar-widget/readme.txt

 	bodyDiv.innerHTML = entryDesc;

 = How do I insert this in a theme without a sidebar =

+NOTE: After the V3 API upgrade this may not work correctly.

 You can insert the widget into a template directly, without adding it to a sidebar, by inserting php code directly into your theme.